justinhelmer/gh-release-manager/README.md

   'use strict';

   const grm = require('gh-release-manager');

-  grm.cli('download', 'Download the top <n> recent releases for the "foo/bar" project', ['n']);
+  const desc = 'Download the top <n> recent releases for the "foo/bar" project and store them in [k]';

+  grm.cli('download', desc, ['n', 'k']);
 })();
 ```

-When using the `CLI adapter`, `GRM` will always check for a `grm.opts` file.
+When using the `CLI adapter`, `GRM` will always check for a [grm.opts](#grmopts) file.
 This way, a custom command-line program can specify project-level defaults for [options](#options), and expose _only_ the options that should be configurable by the program consumer.

 ## Options

 Options can be specified via the `CLI` or through the `node` interface.
 In either case, the options are the same.
-Many of the options are common across the [sub-commands](#sub-commands).
+Many of the options are common across the [sub commands](#sub-commands).
 For that reason, they are documented as an aggregate list:

 #### opts